jonaprieto/specs/src/architecture/ledger/shielded-execution/masp/ledger-integration.md

   * For extended spending keys on the Testnet, the Human-Readable Part is "xsktest"
 * [Sapling extended full viewing keys](https://zips.z.cash/zip-0032#sapling-extended-full-viewing-keys)
   * For extended full viewing keys on the Testnet, the Human-Readable Part is "xfvktest"

+## One-time Payment Addresses
+One-time payment addresses are designed to facilitate instant recognition of shielded payments.
+They are marked with the special bech32m prefix `otpatest` which indicates that payers should additionally place the newly created note at a storage key computed from the hash of the payment address.
+This same storage key is what the payee should query for unspent notes fulfilling the given payment request.